Skip to Content

 • Bell peppers: We use a mixture of red and green peppers just to make it fun.

-• Cashews: Peanuts tend to be a more classic choice, and you could totally use peanuts if you prefer.
-But cashews make it feel a little more deluxe — and just think, you’re saving money by making it at home instead of ordering take out, so maybe you can justify the splurge!
+• Cashews: Cashews make it feel a little more deluxe, and just think, you’re saving money by making it at home instead of ordering take out, so you can justify the splurge!

-• Fresh garlic & ginger: Also key to that authentic Chinese food flavor!
+• Fresh garlic & ginger: Key to that authentic Chinese restaurant flavor!

 bell peppers, green onions, cashews, ginger, garlic, and dried chili peppers cooking in sesame oil in a skillet